-- a) Admit the tariff and ARR Petition for FY 2023-24 accompanying audited True-up for FY 2021-22 and APR for FY 2022-23 in accordance with the JSERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2020. - b) Allow the Petitioner to add/change / alter / modify this application at a future date. - c) To condone any inadvertent omissions/ errors/ shortcomings and permit the Petitioners to add/ change/ modify/ alter this filing and make further submissions as may be required at a future date. - d) To allow petitioner to carryout adjustment of change in fuel price from FY 2023-24 and onwards in accordance with JSERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2020. - e) To pass such Orders as deemed fit and proper in the facts and circumstances of the case in the interest of justice.
+- a) Admit the ARR Petition for FY 2023-24 accompanying Provisional True-up for FY 2021-22 and APR for FY 2022-23 in accordance with the JSERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2020. - b) To allow submission of Tariff Proposal for FY 2023-24 along with Audited Accounts for FY 2021-22 at a future date - c) Allow the Petitioner to add/ change / alter / modify this application at a future date; - d) To condone any inadvertent omissions/ errors/ shortcomings and permit the Petitioners to add/ change/ modify/ alter this filing and make further submissions as may be required at a future date; - e) To pass such Orders as deemed fit and proper in the facts and circumstances of the case in the interest of justice.